 The Wolf Ridge Press Narrative / Poetic Medicine Chapbook Award

-We were so impressed with the submissions to the 2018 contest that, instead of running a new contest, we published the anthology, Still You: Poems of Illness & Healing, comprised of poems submitted for the chapbook award–one from each of the submitted manuscripts.
-Please check back in 2022 for information about our next contest.
+We were so impressed with the submissions to the contest that, instead of running a new contest, we published the anthology, Still You: Poems of Illness & Healing, comprised of poems submitted for the chapbook award–one from each of the submitted manuscripts.

 Congratulations to Judith Montgomery, winner of the 2018 chapbook award, for her beautiful book, Mercy.